danishayman/spudin-game-list/app/api/games/test/README.md

 # Test API Endpoint

-This endpoint is for admin use only and provides diagnostic information about the RAWG API integration.
+This endpoint is for admin use only and provides diagnostic information about the IGDB API integration.

 ## Security